mnichols08/udemy-courses/free-code-camp/algorithims-and-data-structures/rpg-game/README.md

 Step 3
 Create three span elements within your #stats element.
 Give each of them the class stat.
 Then give the first one the text XP: 0, the second one the text Health: 100, and the third one the text Gold: 50.

+Step 4
+Wrap the numbers 0, 100, and 50 in span elements, and wrap those new span elements in strong elements.
+Then give your new span elements id values of xpText, healthText, and goldText, respectively.